ag-informatics/ag-informatics-course/module1/lab1/README.md

 Now you have your own personal webpage to share to the world!

 **Note**: There are multiple options to deploy GitHub pages.
 In this lab, we deploy from a branch "main".
 GitHub will look for file `index.html` in root folder.
 You can choose to deploy from different branches or other folders.

+## How to Submit your Lab

+First, make sure that you regularly commit working code to your Github repository.
+The instructors will not only look at your final result, but also your entire commit history.
+To make the submission, go the assignment tab on BrightSpace.
+You will need two put to links as your submission.

+1. URL to your GitHub repository
+2. URL to your profile page

 ## Future Learning Pathways